Pandemic hammers small businesses vital to economic recovery

 But Congress has failed to agree on another financial rescue.
 Without further federal aid — soon— economists warn that the recovery will likely falter and intensify pressure on small businesses that are straining to survive.

+“If we have to wait until January, an extremely large number of small businesses will fail," Hamilton, the George Washington University economist, said at a Brookings Institution conference last month.
+“In the hundreds of thousands ...
+We can’t last until January.
+That would be catastrophic.’’

-To hang on, many small businesses have tried to reinvent the way they do business, doing deliveries and letting customers pick up purchases.
+To hang on, many small businesses have tried to reinvent the way they do business.

+“Change comes from desperate firms trying new things,’’ said Giuseppe Gramigna, a small business consultant and former chief economist at the SBA.

 The flexibility may be paying off for some.

-Businesses with fewer than 500 employees were hurt the most when the pandemic struck: They slashed 16.4% of their jobs between February and April, versus a 14.1% drop in employment at firms with 500 or more workers, according to payroll processor ADP.
+Businesses with fewer than 500 employees were hurt the most when the pandemic struck: They slashed 16.4% of their jobs between February and April, versus a 14.1% drop in employment at companies with 500 or more workers, according to ADP.
 But since April, employment at the smaller businesses has rebounded somewhat faster than at larger companies.

+In Winchester, Emily Rhodes, owner of Polka Dot Pot, didn’t wait.
+She knew that the pandemic, and the lockdowns it would require, could wreck her business of offering pottery-making classes.
+Working with a tech-savvy friend in Ohio, she and her staff created a website from scratch, started taking orders and arranged for curbside pickup.

 “It seems clear to me that the COVID-19 crisis is going to have an extremely deep scarring effect on the small business sector," Hamilton said, "and through it the American job market and economy."

-Note: EDITOR’S NOTE — Small businesses around the world are fighting for survival amid the economic fallout from the coronavirus pandemic.
-Whether they make it will affect not just local economies but the fabric of communities.
-Associated Press journalists tell their stories in the series “Small Business Struggles.”